Talking to Your Doctor

 Work with a neurodevelopmental specialist, who will evaluate a child and may make a formal ASD diagnosis.

-Our research shows that if the child received a positive result from the NPDX AA test, he or she is at higher risk of receiving an ASD diagnosis.
-Ask your pediatrician if it would be appropriate for your child to see the neurodevelopmental specialist sooner, considering the result of the NPDX AA test.
+Our research shows that if the child received a positive result from the NPDX ASD test, he or she is at higher risk of receiving an ASD diagnosis.
+Ask your pediatrician if it would be appropriate for your child to see the neurodevelopmental specialist sooner, considering the result of the NPDX ASD test.
 Waiting lists for evaluation can be many months or even as long as a year in some regions.

 Begin appropriate intervention.
 Work with your child’s pediatrician to understand the results of the NPDX ASD test, which may suggest that more precise intervention, including changes to the child’s diet or supplements, could help correct the metabolic imbalance that the NPDX ASD test uncovered.

 The NPDX ASD test provides parents with a new choice if they are concerned about their child’s development.